ammsa/Githeat/README.rst

 |logo|
 ======

-Do you want to know how active is a git project throughout the year?
-GitHeat will use your own local machine to parse the git-log of your repo and allow you to navigate through an interactive heatmap in your own terminal, showing you what days are most popular, and what months are most active.
+GitHeat uses your local machine to parse the git-log of your repo and build an interactive heatmap in your terminal.
+You can use GitHeat to see what days are most popular, and what months are most active.

 To start the interactive heatmap, run: